Tool

 @tool decorator

-The @tool decorator simplifies converting a function into a Tool.
-It infers Tool name, description, and parameters from the function and automatically generates a JSON schema.
-It uses Python's typing.Annotated for the description of parameters.
-If you need to customize Tool name and description, use create_tool_from_function instead.
+The @tool decorator converts a function into a Tool.
+It infers the name, description, and parameters from the function and automatically generates a JSON schema.
+Use typing.Annotated to add descriptions to individual parameters.
+When called without arguments (@tool), defaults are inferred from the function.
+When called with arguments (@tool(name=..., outputs_to_state=...)), you can customize any of the Tool fields.

 from typing import Annotated, Literal